 Game reviews are added to VSG’s database as quickly and efficiently as possible, but precisely when data is pushed to our database after being aggregated can fluctuate.
-To reduce server load, the MetaMeter aggregates data on a rolling basis, with scheduled updates and error checks to ensure that all reviews from VSG Critics are accurately reflected on the site.
+To reduce server load, the MetaMeter aggregates data on a rolling basis, with scheduled updates and error checks to ensure that all reviews from VSG Critics are accurately reflected on the front end experience.

-Tell your family and friends about VSG.
-Share our content on social media.
-Interact with VSG and other members of the community.
+The most important thing you can do is to tell your family and friends about VSG,. share our content on social media, and interact with VSG and other members of the community.
 And if you want really want to go above and beyond, consider checking out VSG’s Patreon.

-The MetaMeter Score reflects the percentage of positive critic reviews for a video game.
-To calculate the MetaMeter Score for a given game, VSG (1) extracts the reviews/impressions for the game selected for MetaMeter coverage by crawling publications on our Publications List, (2) normalizes and classifies reviews into two baskets (recommended vs. not recommended), and (3) divides the number of ‘recommended’ reviews by the total number of reviews aggregated.
-The About page describes this process in further detail.
+The MetaMeter is a measurement of critic consensus, reflecting the percentage of positive reviews for a video game.
+While the term “aggregator” may seem complex, what VSG does is actually quite simple.
+To calculate MetaMeter Scores for games, VSG: (1) extracts the reviews/impressions for the covered game by crawling publications on our Publications List; (2) normalizes (i.e., scored reviews are all translated to a 100-point scale) and classifies reviews into two baskets (recommended vs. not recommended),;and (3) divides the number of ‘recommended’ reviews by the total number of reviews aggregated, equaling the MetaMeter Score.

-Whether a review is considered ‘recommended’ depends, first, on whether that review is scored or un-scored:
+Whether an individual review is considered ‘recommended’ depends, first, on whether that review is scored or un-scored:

 Conversely, scored reviews with a score less than 75 / 100, and un-scored reviews that are ‘generally unfavorable’, are classified as ‘not recommended’.
 Note that whether or not an individual review is considered ‘recommended’ or ‘not recommended’ is unrelated to VSGs Play It or Skip It recommendation.

 Some outlets classify their un-scored reviews according to custom criteria.
-ACG, for example, uses a ‘Buy, Wait For Sale, Rent, Never Touch’ scale.
+ACG, for example, uses a ‘Buy, Wait For Sale, Rent, Never Touch’ rating scale.
 For this outlet, games marked as ‘Buy’ are considered ‘recommended’; otherwise they are considered ‘not recommended.’
-Similarly, Eurogamer classifies games as ‘essential,’ ‘recommended,’ or ‘avoid.’
-Reviews marked as ‘essential’ or ‘recommended’ are considered ‘recommended’; reviews marked as ‘avoid’ are considered ‘not recommended’; and reviews with no verdict are considered ‘recommended’ if they generally recommend the game to a general audience (as opposed to a niche audience) without serious preconditions.
+Similarly, Eurogamer sometimes classifies games as ‘essential,’ ‘recommended,’ or ‘avoid.’
+Reviews marked as ‘essential’ or ‘recommended’ are considered ‘recommended’; reviews marked as ‘avoid’ are considered ‘not recommended’; and reviews with no verdict are considered ‘recommended’ if they generally recommend the game to a general audience without serious reservations.

-The MetaMeter is designed as a measurement of critic consensus, and the binary decision it produces (Play It vs. Skip It) is analogous to the binary decision facing consumers (to buy or not to buy).
-But because the MetaMeter is a binary scale, it has limitations, one of which is that all games above or below the 70% threshold for recommendation are treated the same.
+The MetaMeter is a measurement of consensus, and the binary decision it produces (Play It vs. Skip It) is analogous to the binary decision facing consumers (to buy or not buy).
+But the MetaMeter has its own limitations, one of which being that all games above or below the 70% threshold for recommendation are treated the same.